SpasZahariev/nqme-react/README.md

 ## Description
-- Web Application where multiple users can create a room, add music from Youtube and have it play on the room host's device.
+- Responsive Web Application where multiple users can create a room, add music from Youtube and have it play on the room host's device.
 - Users can add likes to queued up songs.
 - The Playlist is sorted and updated in real time based on the songs with the most user likes.
 - Users can create their own room or join an existing one by entering a 4 digit code.